 ETA will provide a web-based system, HUB for grantees to submit their Quarterly Progress Reports.
 Grantees are expected to collect information and performance outcomes for each individual receiving H-1B grant-funded services.
 Demographic and performance outcomes data reported to ETA should be based on individual-level participant records maintained by each individual grantee.

 Grantees will develop their own internal systems to track participant records that will be submitted as one data file by uploading the file into the web-based system.
 Acceptable data files that will be uploaded into the HUB reporting system are data files (.dat), comma-separated values (.csv), and text files or flat files (.txt).
+Click here to view Sample Participant Records and Data Files.
 The system will validate the participant records of a grantee’s data file and any inconsistencies will be reported to the grantee to modify or rectify.
 When the grantee’s participant records are certified, the system will generate the Quarterly Performance Report which will include quarterly and cumulative-to-date performance outcomes.
+Once a QPR form is generated and a QNR is submitted, both reports will need to be certified by the Grant Authorized Representative in HUB for final submission to DOL/ETA.

 Once data is validated, certified and submitted to ETA, reports will be reviewed by ETA National and Regional staff.
 This “snapshot” will be the basis for a certified Quarterly Performance Report that ETA will use to measure grantee outcomes.